For a Community Sailing Program

 The bulkhead in our pram was modified a bit.
 It provides lateral support for the hull and acts as an anchor point for the stern edge of the centerboard trunk like the original design, yet is a very low profile so as not to restrict movement in the boat while sailing (photo, below).
 The technique of bonding the bulkhead in with epoxy fillets along its entire length results in a very strong and stiff structural component that, unlike the typical higher profile bulkhead, is quite unnoticeable while sailing.

 The mast step was also modified to create an airtight “box” in the bow of the boat which adds an amazing amount of buoyancy in case of a capsize, a significant safety improvement.
 Traditional prams have a board that goes across the bow, like a bench seat, with a hole in the center for the mast.
 The mast base is usually a 4″ piece of 2″×4″ with a hole in the center for the end of the mast.
 The base is secured to the bottom directly below the hole in the bench.
 We modified this concept by enclosing the space around the mast.
 We cut the bench seat piece so that it could be bonded with fillets to the bow and sides.
 Small cleats were installed for the board to rest on and hold it level while the glue cured.
-They simply stayed in place afterwards, completely hidden inside the box.
+They simply stayed in place afterward, completely hidden inside the box.
 Once the fillets had cured, we cut the hole in the center and lined up the mast base using a temporary guide, and then bonded the base in place.

 Then we bonded in place a length of aluminum tubing with the correct inside diameter into which our new aluminum rigs could fit snugly but easily.
 The hole in the bench and mast base was slightly greater than the outside diameter of the aluminum tube.
 We spread thickened epoxy uniformly about 1/2″ thick in the bottom of the mast base and then lowered the tube through the hole in the top and carefully inserted it into the mixture.
-Next we applied a fillet around the tube to help secure it to the mast base and insure a watertight and airtight connection.
+Next, we applied a fillet around the tube to help secure it to the mast base and ensure a watertight and airtight connection.
 This mast step arrangement was then left undisturbed to cure.
 Later, we cut off the top of the tube, leaving it about 1/2″ proud of the seat, and applied a fillet around its edge to complete the water/airtight integrity of the tube.
 Finally, we enclosed the space by bonding in a carefully fit bulkhead at the back edge of the bench.

 Installing the centerboard trunk